minodisk/bigquery-runner/README.md

 By default, it will look for your `GOOGLE_APPLICATION_CREDENTIALS` environmental variable (if set) and use the service account described in that JSON file.
 You can also explicitly set `bigqueryRunner.keyFilename` to the path of your [Service Account key file](https://cloud.google.com/docs/authentication/getting-started).
 Unless necessary, it's recommended that you scope this key to the [`roles.bigquery.user`](https://cloud.google.com/bigquery/docs/access-control#permissions_and_roles) role, which is sufficient for querying and most related tasks.

+## Commands

+### Run

+- command: `bigqueryRunner.run`
+- title: `BigQuery Runner: Run`

+Run the query with BigQuery and display the results.
+Run the query on the selected text if text is selected, or on the entire file if no text is selected.

+### Dry Run

+- command: `bigqueryRunner.dryRun`
+- title: `BigQuery Runner: Dry Run`

+Run the dry run query with BigQuery and display the result.
+Run the query on the selected text if text is selected, or on the entire file if no text is selected.

 ## Optional Configuration

 The extension can be customized by modifying your `settings.json` file.
 The available configuration options, and their defaults, are below.